fractal-code/rtd/README.md

+## This is a modified version of the original RTD developed by xolv.io

 # RTD - The Test Runner for Meteor

 An end-to-end testing solution for Meteor, combining Karma, Selenium Webdriver and Istanbul.